All Episodes

 And this was the strangest phenomenon, maybe the earliest signs that PTSD was real.

-But if a plane, while he was sleeping, if a plane, if he consciously sub or subconsciously picked up hearing an airplane flying above him while he's asleep, he would automatically just kind of roll off the bed and go to sleep under the bed.
+But if a plane, while he was sleeping, if a plane, if he consciously or subconsciously picked up hearing an airplane flying above him while he's asleep, he would automatically just kind of roll off the bed and go to sleep under the bed.

 I mean, it's the strangest thing ever, right?

-Sounds like the strangest thing ever.
+It sounds like the strangest thing ever.

 But, you know, let me tell you, I've met people that suffer from PTSD.